raspberrypilearning/lineup/en/step_9.md

-## Finishing the game
+## Finish the game

 --- task ---
-To finish off, you'll need to find and download an image of [a curtain or a screen](https://www.google.co.uk/search?q=stage+curtain&source=lnms&tbm=isch&sa=X&ved=0ahUKEwjKg9O1k8_VAhXSL1AKHe1HDMIQ_AUICigB&biw=1362&bih=584){:target="_blank"}.
+To finish the game, [find and download an image of a stage curtain](https://www.google.co.uk/search?q=stage+curtain&source=lnms&tbm=isch&sa=X&ved=0ahUKEwjKg9O1k8_VAhXSL1AKHe1HDMIQ_AUICigB&biw=1362&bih=584){:target="_blank"}.

-This image needs to be imported as a second sprite.
+Import this image as a sprite.

 [[[generic-scratch-add-sprite-from-file]]]
 --- /task ---

 --- task ---
-To begin with, position the curtain sprite at `x:0 y:0`{:class="blockmotion"} and then change its size so that it fills the screen.
-You also want to make sure it is visible.
+Position the new curtain sprite at `x:0 y:0`{:class="blockmotion"}, and then change its size so that it fills the screen.
+Make sure it is visible.

 ```blocks
 when flag clicked